 D. When you cannot get everything done that needs to be done

 You organize this new church ministry.
 Everything was perfect.
 Everything was beautiful.
 Except you, the preacher, did not make it to the service.
 Oh, oh!
 Maybe you need to delegate.
-So you delegate out of cheer necessity.
+So you delegate out of sheer necessity.

 II.
 Reasons we fail to delegate